 The Secret key will generate a hash (or unique ID) for each completed request.
 This acts as a signature to verify the origin of your HTTP request, and will always be provided in the Request Header.

-Note: For separating multiple values in fields like Address, Dropdown, Checkboxes, etc., WPForms uses || (two vertical lines).
+Note: For separating multiple values in fields like Address, Dropdown, Checkboxes, etc., WPForms uses two vertical slashes (like so: ||).

 Example: Using Webhooks to Connect WPForms to Slack

 First, you’ll need to navigate to Slack’s API page.
-Then, click on the Create an App button.
+Then click on the Create an App button.

-This will bring you to a page with some Basic information about your app.
-Scroll down to the Add features and functionality settings, and enable the Incoming Webhooks option.
+This will bring you to a page with some basic information about your app.
+Scroll down to the Add features and functionality settings and enable the Incoming Webhooks option.

-Then, toggle the Activate Incoming Webhooks option to On.
+Once you’ve enabled the Incoming Webhooks setting, toggle the Activate Incoming Webhooks option to On.
 This will open up more details further down on the page.

-Next, underneath the Webhook URLs for Your Workspace section, click the Add New Webhook to Workspace button.
+Underneath the Webhook URLs for Your Workspace section, click the Add New Webhook to Workspace button.

-This will bring you back to the page you were just on, with a new URL underneath the Webhook URLs for Your Workspace section.
-Go ahead and copy this URL, since we’ll be using it in the next step.
+This will bring you back to the previous page.
+You’ll see a new URL in the Webhook URLs for Your Workspace section.
+Go ahead and copy this URL, as you’ll be using it in the next step.